matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - If it weren't for the synchronized block, there would have been multiple concurrency issues involved.
-The first one would be with the post increment operator (it isn't atomic in itself), and the second would be that we
+- The first one would be with the post increment operator (it isn't atomic in itself), and the second would be that we
 would be observing the value of t after an arbitrary amount of other threads has had the chance to modify it.
-However, since we acquired an intrinsic lock, there will be no race conditions here and the output will contain
+- Since we acquired an intrinsic lock, there will be no race conditions here and the output will contain
 numbers from 1 to 100 in their normal order.

 - Intrinsic locks in Java are mutexes (mutual execution locks).
-Mutual execution means that if one thread has
+- Mutual execution means that if one thread has acquired the lock, the second will be forced to wait for the first
-acquired the lock, the second will be forced to wait for the first one to release it before it can acquire the lock for
+one to release it before it can acquire the lock for itself.
-itself.
-An operation that may put the thread into wait (sleep) state is called a blocking operation.
+- An operation that may put the thread into wait (sleep) state is called a blocking operation.
 Thus
 acquiring a lock is a blocking operation.

 - Intrinsic locks in Java are reentrant.
 This means that if a thread attempts to acquire a lock it already owns, it will not